-The forest management should also be aware of the policy incentives instituted by governments, or market incentives, such as carbon credits or demand for bio-energy.
-Forestry projects are favoured by the voluntary carbon markets because of their potential for additional social and environmental benefits
+Last but not least, the forest management should also be aware of the policy incentives instituted by governments, or market incentives, such as carbon credits or demand for bio-energy.
+Forestry projects are favoured by the voluntary carbon markets because of their additional social and environmental benefits (known as co-benefits).

-17.2Policies on Climate Change
+17.2 Policies on Climate Change

 Forest management is affected by climate change policies made at the national and global levels.
-Under the Malaysian Timber Certification Scheme (MC&I SFM 1/2020), forest management shall comply with the National Policy on Climate Change, 2002 and the UN Framework Convention on Climate Change, 1992.
+Under the Malaysian Timber Certification Scheme (MTCS ST 1002:2021), forest management shall comply with the National Policy on Climate Change, 2002 and the UN Framework Convention on Climate Change, 1992.

-17.3Adaptation and Mitigation in Forestry
+17.3 Adaptation and Mitigation in Forestry

 Adaption and mitigation are the two main responses to climate change.
-The mitigation addresses the causes of climate change whereas the adaptation addresses the impacts.
+The mitigation addresses the causes of climate change whereas the adaptation on its impacts.

-In the forest sector, adaptation encompasses changes in management practices designed to decrease the vulnerability of forests to climate change and interventions intended to reduce the vulnerability to climate change.
+In the forest sector, adaptation encompasses changes in management practices design to decrease the vulnerability of forests to climate change and interventions intended to reduce the vulnerability to climate change.